salrashid123/grpc_google_id_tokens/README.md

 For the token based authentication, an oauth2 `access_token` gets embedded inside a gRPC header itself similar to HTTP/Rest api calls.
 You can see an example of how the HTTP2 frame carries the `Authorization: Bearer token` capability [here](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md#example).

-Notice the Token based authentication emits an `access_token` intnded to get sent to a Google API or service...what we want to do in this article is to emit an `id_token` to a service _we_ run on somewhere we can host gRPC.
+Notice the Token based authentication emits an `access_token` intended to get sent to a Google API or service...what we want to do in this article is to emit an `id_token` to a service _we_ run on somewhere we can host gRPC.
 At the moment, that somewhere is really on a GCE or GKE if its limited to Google Cloud Services (Cloud Run, Cloud Functions, App Engine etc do NOT support inbound gRPC currently.).
 For a primer on `access_token` vs `id_token`, review the article cited in the first paragraph.

 Anyway, we need an `id_token` for gRPC and while we can [Extending gRPC to support other authentication mechanisms](https://grpc.io/docs/guides/auth/)), there's an easier way to acquire and use an `id_token` within your clients.